playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/shadows.md

 * For each shadow casting directional or spot light, the scene must be rendered once into a shadow map every frame.
 Point light shadows are far more expensive since the scene is rendered six times per light (the shadow map is stored as a 6-sided cube map).
 Rendering the scene into shadow maps places load on both the CPU and the GPU.
 * Using a greater shadow map resolution with generate crisper shadows but the GPU must fill more shadow map pixels and therefore this may affect frame rate.
 * Selecting soft shadows (PCF3x3) for the shadow sample type on a shadow receiving material is more expensive on the GPU versus the hard shadows option.
+* If your shadows are static parts of the environment, consider using [lightmaps][4] to bake shadows into textures.

 [1]: /images/user-manual/graphics/shadows/doom3_shadows.jpg
 [2]: /user-manual/packs/components/light
 [3]: /images/user-manual/graphics/shadows/hard_vs_soft.jpg
+[4]: /user-manual/graphics/lighting/lightmaps